ShrimpingIt/medea/README.md

 If JSON is parsed in the conventional Micropython way ( see [ujson.loads()](https://docs.micropython.org/en/latest/esp8266/library/ujson.html#ujson.loads) ) then an in-memory structure is created.
 A root ancestor dict or list is the parent of contained child elements.
 Those children can then be parents of further data structures.
 All these descendants accumulate in memory as the JSON is decoded.

-On an internet-of-things device like the ESP8266 (Cockle) this means complex online API structures such as the OpenWeatherMap API or Twitter are impossible to decode because the all the descendants cannot be stored in memory.
+On an internet-of-things device like the ESP8266 this means complex online API structures such as the OpenWeatherMap API or Twitter are impossible to decode because the all the descendants cannot be stored in memory.
 For some verbose JSON services, even constructing a single string to pass into the ```json.loads()``` call would exceed the memory, before creating any children at all.

 ## Examples